Doraemon: Nobita's Dinosaur: Plot

 The group lands on the North American shore and finds Piisuke, proving Nobita's claim and making his friends apologize to him.
-Doraemon suggest the others have fun on the beach, while he quietly tries to fix the time machine.
+Doraemon suggests the others have fun on the beach, while he quietly tries to fix the time machine.
 He only reveals that the time machine is broken and must be taken back to Nobita's desk in faraway Japan if they want to go back to the present time after he failed.
-At night, while having dinner, Gian starts singing songs and a huge Tyrannosaurus appears from the forests.
-Doraemon uses his Momotaro Dango (Dumplings) to tame it and orders him to go back and the group decided to travel across the land connecting North America and Asia to return home.
-In their way, they meet with various dinosaur species who either help or hinder their progress, such as Ornithomimus and Apatosaurus.
-At a cliff, they are attacked by a pack of Pteranodon, who break their bamboocopters.
-They are saved by several mysterious assailants, who reveal they are dinosaur hunters working for a fossil collector named Dollmanstein from the 24th century.
+At night, when they are having dinner, a large Tyrannosaurus appears from the forest.
+Doraemon uses his Momotaro Dango to control it, and orders him to go back.
+The group decides to travel across Beringia to return home.
+In their way, they meet with various dinosaur species who either help or hinder their progress, such as Brontosaurus and Ornithomimus.
+At a cliff, they are attacked by a pack of Pteranodons, who break their bamboocopters.
+They are saved by several assailants, who reveal they are dinosaur hunters working for a fossil collector named Dollmanstein from the 24th century.
 They offer to return them back home in exchange for selling Piisuke.
 Refusing the deal, the group set a lure for the hunters by making mud statues of them and placing them in cars, while they escape across a river with a raft.
-However, they are eventually spotted and separated, with Gian, Suneo, and Shizuka captured by the hunters, while Nobita, Doraemon, and Piisuke fell from a waterfall.
+However, they are eventually spotted and separated, with Gian, Suneo, and Shizuka captured by the hunters, while Nobita, Doraemon and Piisuke fell from a waterfall.

 Thankfully, one of Doraemon's gadgets saved the three.
 Leaving Piisuke behind for its safety, Doraemon and Nobita find the hunters' quarter downstream where Gian, Suneo, and Shizuka are used as baits for a Tyrannosaurus.
 The hunters demand that they hand over Piisuke in exchange for their lives, but the Tyrannosaurus is revealed to be the one they had previously used a Momotaro Dango for, and the group uses it to attack the hunters.
-The hunters are subsequently captured and imprisoned by the Future Time Patrols.
-Piisuke is transported to his homeland, the Late Cretaceous Japan, while Nobita and his friends bid it farewell and go back to the present day.
+The hunters are subsequently captured and imprisoned by the Time Patrol.
+Piisuke is transported to his homeland, Late Cretaceous Japan, while Nobita and his friends bid him farewell and go back to the present day.

 Cast

 Release

 Doraemon: Nobita's Dinosaur was released in Japan on 15 March 1980, where it was distributed by Toho.
-The film grossed ¥2.64 billion in Japan and was the fifth highest-grossing Japanese film of the year, and the highest-grossing animated film.
+The film grossed ¥2.64 billion in Japan and was the fifth highest-grossing Japanese film of the year, and one of the highest-grossing animated films.